amazingly145/Magic-Brain/README.md

 ### Class Game_Master
 The game_master is the one who is controlling the game, meaning that this one gives the necessary points to the player.
 ![Diagrama drawio](https://github.com/amazingly145/Magic-Brain/blob/main/magic_brain_2%20(3).jpg?raw=true)
+# Functionality
+As the name of the game, this is a memory game, in which people can put into trial their ability to choose a card to get the pair of cards needed.
+This game only works through numbers, so if you write any letter or special symbol, it won't work.
+Be careful when you play the game to not put any letters or special characters, as the game won't work, as it is planned.
+# Usage Instructions
+To use this game you will first need to download all the cpp and header files, through the main, you will be able to acces the game and play as long as you would like.